bfletcher4921/School_Cancellation_Tool/README.md

 # School_Cancellation_Tool
-Pick schools randomly from a list to decide priority in scheduling.
+Pick schools randomly from a list to decide priority in scheduling using a loop until user enters quit.
 After assigning officials to priority games, there are few left to cover the remaining schools.
 Using pseudo random programming helps enure fairness when scheduling the remaining schools.
 Schools selected by the ran generator will be given priority in order.